 When you’re ready for that, I’m here to help you on that journey!

 If you’re keen on doing it yourself with WordPress (.org not .com – that’s just another platform like Squarespace).
-I HIGHLY recommend Siteground hosting and of course Elementor Pro with OceanWP, Astra, or Hello theme if you’re feeling confident.
-And, of course if you have ANY questions or get stuck on any step LET ME KNOW and I’d be more than happy to help and walk you through the process!
+I HIGHLY recommend Siteground hosting and of course, Elementor Pro with OceanWP, Astra, or Hello theme if you’re feeling confident.
+And, please, if you have ANY questions or get stuck on any step LET ME KNOW and I’d be more than happy to help and walk you through the process!